balena-io/debugging-masterclass/README.md

 ### 6. Determining Networking Issues

-There are some common networking issues that can stop several major components (the VPN, Supervisor, balenaEngine) from working correctly.
+There are some common networking issues that can stop several major components (VPN, Supervisor, balenaEngine) from working correctly.

 The current list of core networking requirements are [here](https://www.balena.io/docs/reference/OS/network/2.x/#network-requirements) and in brief, include:

-* Access to TCP port 443 (for VPN, API, etc.), and UDP ports 123 and 53 for NTP and DNS respectively.
+- Access to TCP port 443 (for VPN, API, etc.), and UDP ports 123 and 53 for NTP and DNS respectively.
-* Access to the `*.balena-cloud.com`, `*.docker.com` and `*.docker.io`
+- Access to the `*.balena-cloud.com`, `*.docker.com` and `*.docker.io`
   wildcarded domains.
-* Access to the `*.resinio.pool.ntp.org` NTP pools.
+- Access to the `*.resinio.pool.ntp.org` NTP pools.
-* Access to 8.8.8.8 and 8.8.4.4 for DNS resolution (although this is configurable via the `dnsServers` setting in `config.json`).
+- Access to 8.8.8.8 and 8.8.4.4 for DNS resolution (although this is configurable via the `dnsServers` setting in `config.json`).

 Additionally, services running on the device themselves may have networking requirements which may not be met.
 For example, a service may need to send data to a server, but the server is offline and unreachable, and maybe the service isn't designed to handle these failures.

 In general,